haseeburrehmanfaheem/Measure-Mate/README.md

 # MeasureMate

-MeasureMate is an Android application designed to help users easily track and manage measurements for various items.
+MeasureMate is an Android application designed to help users easily track and manage measurements for track and manage gym progress.
 The app features Firebase Authentication for secure sign-ins and Firebase Firestore for real-time data management.
 Built using modern Android development tools and libraries such as Jetpack Compose, Dagger Hilt, and Material 3, MeasureMate delivers a seamless user experience with a clean, modular codebase.

 ## Key Features